Skip to content

 The level of service for peer cities is based on the Trust for Public Land’s 2025 City Park Facts, which includes self-reported amenity counts for the 100 most populous cities in the country.
 The median of the peers’ levels of service was used for comparison.

-See the Level of Service Standards for the proposed level of service standards.
+See the Level of Service Standards for the new level of service standards defined by the PNA.

 A public park with a basketball court on a sunny day.
 A few people are on the court, including one person dribbling a ball.
 A small group of people is sitting and standing on a patch of grass nearby.
 Trees and streetlights line the court, and a parking lot is visible in the background.